|Gates Open:||10:30 am|

 In our bookmakers ring you can view and bet on any off-course races on the day in both England and Ireland.

-Race goers can purchase teas, coffees and soft drinks from our catering marquee.
+Race goers can purchase teas, coffees and soft drinks from our outside catering outlet.